 Learn more about requirements here.

-For some requirements (and all direct access requests), you will need to wait for the data owner to respond to your submission.
+For some membership and requirement submissions (and all direct access requests), you will need to wait for the data owner to respond to your submission.
 If the dataset is owned by a user, they will need to approve your request; if it is owned by an organization, any administrator at that organization can approve it.

 The data owner will receive a notification as soon as the requirement is submitted, and you will receive a notification when it is approved, rejected, or for any requests for additional information.
 By default, you will receive an email as well as a notification within Redivis.
 You can customize this notification behavior on your workspace settings.

 If you are accessing restricted data hosted by an organization, you may have to re-authenticate after a period of inactivity anytime you perform an action governed by the "Data" access level.